HPI-Information-Systems/Metanome/README.md

 #### Downloads
 All Metanome releases can be found on the [Metanome releases page](https://github.com/HPI-Information-Systems/Metanome/releases).

 Current profiling algorithms are available at the [Algorithm releases page](https://hpi.de/naumann/projects/data-profiling-and-analytics/metanome-data-profiling/algorithms.html).
+The sources of all these algorithms are available on GitHub in the [metanome-algorithms](https://github.com/HPI-Information-Systems/metanome-algorithms) repository.

 #### Documentation
 The Metanome tool, information for algorithm developers and contributors to the project can be found in the [github wiki](https://github.com/HPI-Information-Systems/Metanome/wiki).